 - the applicant/recipient has thirty calendar days from receiving the internal review decision to file an appeal with the SBT

-Under exceptional circumstances the Disability Adjudication Unit (DAU) or local office may extend the period for requesting an internal review.
+Under exceptional circumstances the DAU or ODSP office may extend the period for requesting an internal review.
 Written notice of the decision to either grant an extension of time to request the internal review or deny the extension must be provided.

 Exceptional circumstances include, but are not limited to, situations where the applicant/recipient:

 - has literacy or language difficulties and is unable to provide a writtenrequest without assistance

 - was ill or institutionalized during the thirty calendar day time frame

 - received the notice of decision late because of circumstances beyond his/her control; or